rhodesch/project-oriented-workflow/README.md

 conda create --name cookiecutter cookiecutter
 ```

-After installing cookiecutter and activating the relevant conda environment, go to the directory where to want to create your main project folder.
+After installing cookiecutter, go to the directory where to want to create your main project folder.
 Clone the following cookiecutter snakemake template:

 ```